 history with the following priorities:

 - The roughly 60 emigrants from Wittgenstein by the name of Riedesel who came to the United States in the 1800s, their ancestors and descendants.
-All were from the small villages of Wunderthausen or Erndtebrück.
+All were from the small villages of Wunderthausen and Erndtebrück.

 - Closely related families who share much of the same history, especially in the Wheatland, Iowa area